A System Level Approach to Controller Synthesis: System Level Constraints

-We next argue that the feasibility of such a spatiotemporal constraint (or its dual, see Appendix) can be interpreted as a generalization of controllability (observability) to the spatiotemporal domain subject to communication delays.}

-\rev{We begin by recalling the notion of \emph{controllability} in the sense of Kalman \cite{1969_Kalman}: given a positive integer $T$, we say that a system $(A,B_2)$ with dynamics $x[t+1] = A x[t] + B_2 u[t]$ is $T$-step controllable if we can select a sequence of control actions $\{u[t]\}_{t=0}^{T-1}$ to drive the state $x[T]$ to $0$ from any initial condition $x[0]$.
-A system $(A,B_2)$ is said to be controllable if it is $T$-step controllable for some finite $T$.
-Therefore, to check whether a system $(A,B_2)$ is $T$-step controllable, it suffices to verify that the impulse responses from $\ttf{\delta_x}$ to $(\tf x, \tf u)$ in \eqref{eq:zsfb} are FIR of horizon $T$.
-It is therefore clear that a pair $(A,B_2)$ is $T$-step controllable if and only if the following equations are feasible for some finite $T$:

-A similar argument leads to an alternative characterization of the observability of a pair $(A,C_2)$ (see Appendix \ref{sec:proof}). }

-\rev{It follows then that the feasibility of a spatiotemporal constraint implies a more general notion of controllability (observability), wherein the system impulse response is finite in both space and time, and the controller is subject to communication delays.
-Future work will seek to algebraically characterize such spatiotemporal controllability (observability) in a manner analogous to the traditional tests based on checking the rank of suitable controllability (observability) matrices.}
+When the effect of each disturbance $(\ttf{\delta_{x}})_i$ can be localized within such a spatiotemporal SLC, the system is said to be \emph{localizable} (c.f., \cite{2014_Wang_CDC, 2015_Wang_H2}). \revsecond{It follows that the feasibility of a spatiotemporal constraint implies a more general notion of controllability (observability), wherein the system impulse response is constrained to be finite in both space and time, and the controller is subject to communication delays.
+Thus rather than the traditional computational test of verifying the rank of a suitable controllability (observability) matrix, localizability is verified by the feasibility of a set of affine constraints.}